Updated on July 19, 2022

 - September 2015: New logo

-Over the next few years, Google caught the attention of investors, so, in 1998 it received substantial funding and Google Inc. was officially born.
+Then, over the next few years, Google caught the attention of investors, receiving substantial funding in 1998, and Google Inc. was officially born.
+The domain name, however, had already been registered one year earlier, in 1997.

 October 2000: Google AdWords